 The world's ancient forests are in crisis.
-A staggering 80 percent have already been destroyed or degraded and much of what remains is under threat from illegal and destructive logging.
+Mainly because of deforestation, a staggering 80 percent have already been destroyed or degraded.
+It is crucial we fight against forest destruction as much of what remains is under threat from illegal logging or land clearing.

 © Ulet Ifansasti / Greenpeace

 Illegal logging is having a devastating impact on the world’s forests.
 Its effects include deforestation, the loss of biodiversity and fuelling climate change.
 This creates social conflict with Indigenous and local populations and leads to violence, crime and human rights abuses.

 Ancient forests have evolved over thousands of years into unique and vital habitats for millions of plant and animal species.
 They are also home to millions of people who depend on them for their livelihoods and survival.

 It is estimated that some 1.6 billion people worldwide depend on forests for their livelihood and 60 million Indigenous peoples depend on forests for their subsistence.

 Deforestation or Scaling the problem of illegal logging

 Between August 2003 and 2004, the deforestation rate for the Amazon, the world’s largest tropical forest, was the second highest ever recorded.
 An area of 26,130 square kilometers – around the size of Belgium – was destroyed, most of it illegally.